rousso1/scss-root-selectors/README.md

 ##Express a conditional states/modes with regard to the root state (class)

 ###Motivation
+Components have various modes which are toggled class names on the root node.
+Express SCSS concisely and refer to root node modes, without losing the scope you style
 ---
 Given a simple component CSS with some nesting: